Click on the "more information" icons within the guide for more information about each section.

 Section B - Allocation of total insurable earnings by NAICS code

 You must complete section B to ensure the insurable earnings are allocated correctly.
-You will have one or more pre-printed or pre-populated NC on the form.
+You'll have one or more pre-printed or pre-populated NAICS code on the form.

 One NAICS code preprinted in section B